RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 6. Save your process/case definition.

 Now let's test this case.
+In order to test it we need to deploy it in the execution engine:

+1. In Business Central, open your project's _Asset Library_ view.

+2. Click on the _Deploy_ button in the upper right corner of the screen.
+This will package and deploy your project to the Execution Server.
+3. The workbench will display 2 green notification bars, stating the build and deployment were successful.

 ## Tracking case instance within Business Central

 Business Central offers a monitor view that shows details about each process instance and tasks, and allows also to interact with these items like:

 - Starting, aborting, inspecting processes,
-- Listing, vizualizing, and managing human tasks (claim, start, etc..);
+- Listing, visualizing, and managing human tasks (claim, start, etc..);
 - Check the logs of each step of the process.

 Let's use Business Central, which is managing and monitoring the Process Engine (a.k.a Kie Server), to see more details about the case instance you started.

-Go back to your project's _Asset Library_ view.
-Click on the _Deploy_ button in the upper right corner of the screen.
-This will package and deploy your project to the Execution Server.
-The workbench will display 2 green notification bars, stating the build and deployment were successful.

 1. In Business Central, go to _Menu -> Manage -> Process Definitions_.
 You will see you `ChargeDispute` listed.